If someone's treated less favourably Part-time workers

 • they are overlooked for promotions or development opportunities

-If someone legally classed as a worker is dismissed for making a complaint about part-time worker rights, they could make a claim for 'part-time worker detriment' to an employment tribunal.
+If they're legally classed as a worker, they could make a claim for 'part-time worker detriment' to an employment tribunal.

-If someone legally classed as an employee is dismissed for making a complaint that's to do with part-time rights, they could claim for 'automatic unfair dismissal'.
+If they're legally classed as an employee, they could claim for 'automatically unfair dismissal'.

-Automatic unfair dismissal means the employee does not need to have worked for the employer for the minimum of 2 years usually required to make an unfair dismissal claim to an employment tribunal.
+Automatically unfair dismissal means the employee does not need to have worked for the employer for the minimum of 2 years, which is usually required to make an unfair dismissal claim to an employment tribunal.

 Example